europeana/metis-ui/README.md

 ### Template check (development)

-We use Angular AOT compiling with `fullTemplateTypeCheck: true` to do some type checking of the templates.
+We use Angular AOT compiling with `fullTemplateTypeCheck: true` to do limited checking of the templates.
 This is run as part of `npm test` but you can also run it manually:

     npm run template-check